Nadine Taub: Tomkins v. Public Services Electric & Gas Company

 Taub appealed, writing a brief which extended her legal argument and developed her sex stereotyping theory.
-Taub argued that a long history of sexism and "the servile status women have suffered in former societies" meant that sexual harassment in the workplace has a disproportionate affect on women and makes it "uniquely disturbing" to them.
+Taub argued that a long history of sexism and "the servile status women have suffered in former societies" meant that sexual harassment in the workplace has a disproportionate effect on women and makes it "uniquely disturbing" to them.
 She went further, noting how the progress society has made is endangered if women are not legally protected from sexual harassment in the workplace:"Hopefully, women are also recognized as a persons in their own right, valued according to individual capacility and achievement.
 But to make a woman's advancement on the job depend on her sexual acquiescence is to resurrect her former status as man's property or plaything. [...]
 To tolerate women being subjected to such conditions is to make a mockery of all the progress women have made in the last fifty years toward a fully human status."In order to eventually win the case, Taub also recruited other feminist lawyers and organizations, such as the Equal Rights Advocates and the Mexican American Legal Defense and Education Fund, which both filed amicus curiae briefs.
-The federal government's Equal Employment Opportunity Commission also filed brief in support of Tompkins.
+The federal government's Equal Employment Opportunity Commission also filed brief in support of Tomkins.